nusCS2113-AY1920S1/website/admin/project-deliverables.md

 </box>
 </div>

 * **If you disagree with the original severity assigned to the bug**, you may change it to the correct level, in which case add a comment justifying the change.
 All such changes will be double-checked by the teaching team.
-You will lose marks for unreasonable lowering of severity.

 <div class="indented">
   <include src="appendixE-gitHub.md#bug-severity" />